yayinternet/cs193x-course/homework/hw4-musicbox.md

 You should save your preloaded `Image`s in a list, then save that list in field of the `GifDisplay` class so that it does not get garbage collected.

+- **Hints**
+  - We suggest you implement this **after** getting basic gif display working.
+See the "Development strategies / Suggested milestones" section for a more detailed guide.

 ### Gif display details
 {:.no_toc}